Jaymun723/vysics-engine/README.md

 ## Examples

-The [playground](https://jaymun723.github.io/vysics-engine/) and more importantly it's [code](./playground/) are a good example on how to use the vysics engine.
+The [playground](https://jaymun723.github.io/vysics-engine/) and more importantly its [code](./playground/) are a good example on how to use the vysics engine.

 More examples will come after 🔜...